 Also in the Katmai National Park are incredible opportunities to get up close and personal with the local wildlife.
 In particular, you can spot brown bears who feed on the local salmon.
 Fishing is also a popular pastime thanks to the abundance of rainbow trout and salmon.

 One of the famous and most popular places to visit in Alaska is the Denali National Park.
-Home to the iconic and towering peak of Mount McKinley, which is the country’s highest mountain, Denali National Park is a protected wilderness area where all kind of wildlife can be seen.
+Home to the iconic and towering peak of Denali (also known as Mount McKinley), which is the country’s highest mountain, Denali National Park is a protected wilderness area where all kind of wildlife can be seen.
 Spot bears, moose, wolves and more while walking along the Savage River, admiring the stillness of Wonder Lake or hiking through Polychrome Pass.

 Hiking, whitewater rafting and back-country camping are popular ways to explore the national park, but there are also bus tours for a climate-controlled and safer way to get around.
 Short, ranger-led trail walks are available from the Denali Visitor Center, where you’ll also find informative and educational exhibits.